aedawes/GarageRemoteControl/README.md

 - Use a breadboard and a magnetic sensor to create the third circuit
 - Run home assistant on any available platform
 - Connect the arduino’s to home assistant
+- Add some third party remote control device to make things easier than pressing a button
 - When the distance sensor senses something very close, the red light flashes
 - When the distance sensor senses something close, the red light turns on
 - When the distance sensor senses something at a medium distance, the yellow light turns on